Demonstration notebook for the mailcom package

 The mailcom

-package is used to anonymize/pseudonymize textual data, i.e. email content.
+package is used to anonymize/pseudonymize textual data, i.e. email content or more general text provided as a tabular input.
 It takes an eml

 , html